zatarain/portfolio/docs/geo-football.md

 As this is just a small prototype right now it's not taking care about some corner case scenarios like following:

-* In order to deploy the application, I will use the same [repository][zatarain-portfolio] as [my own portfolio website][zatarain-website] (under **`https://ulises.zatara.in/geo-football`**) as it has all the required infrastructure already and it meets the technical requirements (API in Ruby on Rails, PostgreSQL database with PostGIS extension enabled and a website in TypeScript and NodeJS using NextJS framework for React).
+* In order to deploy the application, I will use the same [repository][zatarain-portfolio] as [my own portfolio website][zatarain-website] (under **`https://ulises.zatara.in/geo-football`**) as it has all the required infrastructure already and it meets the technical requirements (API in Ruby on Rails, PostgreSQL database with [PostGIS extension enabled][migrate-enable-postgis] and a website in TypeScript and NodeJS using NextJS framework for React).
 And it also has different environments already: `Development`, `Staging`, `Production`.
 * To provision the infrastructure to [Amazon Web Services][aws-amazon] of that repository I use another of my personal projects called [Lorentz][zatarain-lorenz] which is an Infrastructure as a Code project to provision AWS resources for my personal projects.
 * The website is public an anybody can access to it to read/write spatial data.
 In the real world, it should be behind an authentication and authorisation system where a user without enough privileges may have read-only access to visualise the data on the map.
 * For now the remove action doesn't require confirmation.
 In the future it will require confirmation through a modal box asking to the user if they really want to delete a record.
 * In order to manage the spatial data, the application will use the Spatial Reference System [WGS 84 - EPSG:4326][EPSG-4326-WGS84], which is basically Latitude/Longitude Coordinate System.
-* The dataset for the stations comes from a CSV file in a [Trainline EU repository][trainline-eu-stations] and used [QGIS][qgis-web] to parse it to PostgresSQL then clean it a little bit removing some fields I don't need.
+* The dataset for the stations comes from a CSV file in a [Trainline EU repository][trainline-eu-stations] and used [QGIS][qgis-web] to parse it to PostgresSQL then clean it a little bit by removing some fields I don't need.
 That data set include train stations across all Europe 😍, but for the purposes of this exercise I will use only the UK ones an neighbourhood areas.

 ## 📐 Design